opacam/python-for-android/doc/source/recipes.rst

 Any libs copied to this dir will automatically be included in the appropriate libs dir of the generated android project.

+.. warning:: If you build a library, you should write a dict of the generated
+             libraries with the relevant information about that library, so this way we can perform some checks when guessing if we can reuse some already created dist.
+For instance, openssl recipe generates two libraries so it would look like this:

+               - built_libraries = {'libcrypto1.1.so': '.', 'libssl1.1.so': '.'}

+             The keys should be the generated library and the value the relative path inside his build folder.

 Compiling for the Android architecture
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~